pavedroad-io/pavedroad/repo-templates/oss-default/GOVERNANCE.md

-# {{org}} Governance
+# {{organization}} Governance

-This document defines governance policies for the {{org}} project.
+This document defines governance policies for the {{organization}} project.

 ## Roles

-{{org}} uses a two-tiered system of maintainer roles:
+{{organization}} uses a two-tiered system of maintainer roles:

 * Senior Maintainers
-  * Have the most experience with the {{org}} project and are expected to have the knowledge and insight to lead the project's growth and improvement
+  * Have the most experience with the {{organization}} project and are expected to have the knowledge and insight to lead the project's growth and improvement
-  * Represent their organization within the {{org}} community
+  * Represent their organization within the {{organization}} community
   * Oversee the process for adding new maintainers and provides guidance for the standard maintainers
   * Receive **two votes** in the [conflict resolution and voting process](#conflict-resolution-and-voting) described below
 * Standard Maintainers
-  * Have less experience with the {{org}} project than senior maintainers, but are also expected to provide significant value to the project, helping it grow and improve
+  * Have less experience with the {{organization}} project than senior maintainers, but are also expected to provide significant value to the project, helping it grow and improve
   * Receive **one vote** in the voting process

 ## Becoming a maintainer